QSL via bureau, LotW oder direct. Oliver Gottlob, Griesefeld 16, 59510 Lippetal, Germany

 On Sunday October 3 2010.
 I worked the last state for my basic WAS.
 Thanks to hams who helped me.
 I worked the last State (Oklahoma in Phone) for the WAS TPA on 29.
 Dezember.
 On 19.
 January the WAS Triple Play #792 arrived here:

-My Station consists of an Elecraft K3/100 for HF, a Icom IC-7400 for 6 m and 2 m SSB, a Yaesu FT-7100 the the local club frequency (144.675 MHz) and the local repeater DB0HAT (432.225 Mhz) and an Acom 1010 HF-amplifier.
+My Station consists of an Elecraft K3/100 with KPA500 for HF, a Icom IC-7400 for 6 m and 2 m SSB, a Yaesu FT-7100 the the local club frequency (144.675 MHz) and the local repeater DB0HAT (432.225 Mhz).
 I use SSB, CW, RTTY, PSK31 and other modes with the microHAM Digikeyer.
 Mostly I use HRD as Logbook and Digimode Software.
 A 70 cm Hytera PD785 HT for DMR (Mototrbo) is also in use.
 I can reach DB0DS and DB0HAT DRM-repeaters.

 G3TXQ 5-band Hexbeam homemade, 6.60 m diameter, 8,5 kg: